imlauer/imlauer.github.io/index.md

 * Wanna learn about finances?: [http://wermenh.com/fay/index.html](http://wermenh.com/fay/index.html)
 * Due to my laptop's slow performance, I spoof my User-Agent to make it seem like I'm accessing from an Android device, which allows me to load resource-intensive sites like Twitch and YouTube more quickly.
 * For Zoomers a mail client is an "app".
+* VPNs are a scam: They could potentially analyze and log all your traffic and sell it to third parties, governments, three letter agencies, etc. Use Tor instead.
+VPNs might be useful when you need to use a service that blocks Tor, but the rest of the time it’s advisable to use Tor and not a VPN.
+If you still want to use want, remember to pay with cash or Monero.

 ---